mweel1/usa_high_level/USA-Internet/personal-licensing-agency/index.md

 # Personal Licensing Agency

-Personal licenses are issued to a user’s profile once they meet the relevant requirements of the various licensing organizations.
+Personal licenses are issued to the American Domain System via the DNS system once they meet the relevant requirements of the various licensing.
+Which might include certificates, degrees and other forms of requirements.
 These licenses are stored in the personal licensing agency’s system.

-The licensing agency maintains a directory of educational organizations that offer the necessary training and certification for various licenses.
-Upon completing the required coursework, a user receives the corresponding license in their personal profile.
-Some licenses must be periodically renewed according to specific rules.

 Certain software applications require a valid license to grant access through a personal profile.
 For example, a bartender license might be needed to log in to systems that manage bartender services.
 The personal licensing agency maintains a list of software applications and their license requirements, which are implemented in the marketplace.

-License verification is enforced through the FBI.
-Applications must not only check a user’s license in their profile but also confirm its validity with the personal licensing agency.
+License verification are checked and enforced through the FBI by walking around and testing log-ins.
+Applications must not only check a user’s license in their profile but also confirm its validity with the personal licensing agency via the ID.

-Each license type will have an organization responsible for issuing licenses, setting the rules and enforcing them based on current laws.
-API Keys will be available for these organizations as they are verified by the licensing agency organization to add, update and delete licenses.

-Many new organizations can be developed via [grants](/grants/) to manage licenses.

 Here are a number examples of domain names that would enable users to provide services on the internet using the licensing agency service.